-The following high-level responses are provided for the specific questions posed in the request to ASPR TRACIE, but the requestor should review this document in its entirety.
+The following high-level responses are provided for the specific questions posed in the request to ASPR TRACIE, but readers should review this document in its entirety.
 The responses to the questions are based on the totality of information ASPR TRACIE staff were able to access and should not be construed as absolute fact.
 Additional information, if uncovered, could alter this high-level assessment.

 - Is it possible to return to "baseline" or is the healthcare system and population health permanently altered? - In some situations the return to baseline is possible.
-After tornadoes struck in MO and MS, temporary healthcare infrastructure was put in place relatively quickly and the facilities were able to rebuild without apparent or reported significant adverse health effects on the community. - In New Orleans, following Hurricane Katrina, it does appear that there has been a shift in the overall health of the community and a wholesale change to the healthcare system (ASPR TRACIE is not implying a negative or positive it is just completely different and therefore not at baseline). - In New York City, following Hurricane Sandy, there does not appear to have been a shift in the overall health status, but healthcare facilities have not necessarily regained patient or provider populations that were lost and resources that were shifted. - What factors positively or negatively impact recovery? - Community infrastructure such as power, water, and transportation significantly impact the speed with which the healthcare system can recover.
-Other factors include the size of the impact and the speed and nature of post-disaster decision-making by emergency managers and healthcare facility leadership.
+After tornadoes struck in MO and MS, temporary healthcare infrastructure was put in place relatively quickly and the facilities were able to rebuild without apparent or reported significant adverse health effects on the community. - In New Orleans, following Hurricane Katrina, it does appear that there has been a shift in the overall health of the community and a wholesale change to the healthcare system (ASPR TRACIE is not implying a negative or positive - it is just completely different and therefore not at baseline). - In New York City, following Hurricane Sandy, there does not appear to have been a shift in the overall health status, but healthcare facilities have not necessarily regained patient or provider populations that were lost and resources that were shifted. - Hurricane Maria temporarily devastated Puerto Rico's infrastructure, with many living without electricity for months after the storm.
+In addition to physical health challenges caused partially by a lack of access to healthcare for a period of time, the mental health effects of this devastating disaster remain a challenge for residents, disaster responders, and healthcare workers. - What factors positively or negatively impact recovery? - Community infrastructure such as power, water, and transportation significantly impact the speed with which the healthcare system can recover.
+Other factors include the size of the impact and the speed and nature of post-disaster

+T R A C I E HEALTHCARE EMERGENCY PREPAREDNESS INFORMATION GATEWAY decision-making by emergency managers and healthcare facility leadership.